emattia/mlsys-variations-template/docs/development/forking-tests.md

 > "Program testing can be used to show the presence of bugs, but never to show their absence!" — Edsger W. Dijkstra

-This document explains the testing infrastructure for validating the mlsys forking procedure.
+This document explains the testing infrastructure for validating the mlx forking procedure.

 ## Overview